candideu/n8n-docs/docs/hosting/server-setups/google-cloud.md

 # Hosting n8n on Google Cloud

-This hosting guide shows you how to self-host n8n on Google Cloud (GCP).
-It uses n8n with Postgres as a database backend using Kubernetes to manage the necessary resources and reverse proxy.
+This hosting guide shows you how to self-host n8n on [Google Cloud (GCP)](https://cloud.google.com/){:target=_blank .external-link}.
+It uses n8n with Postgres as a database backend, and uses Kubernetes to manage the necessary resources and reverse proxy.

 ## Prerequisites